omahs/imx-docs/docs/sdk-docs/core-sdk-ts/additional-info.md

 The second option provides an application with an interface to the user's account by prompting the user to connect with their wallet application (ie. mobile or browser wallet).
 Once connected the app can begin asking the user to sign transactions and messages without having to reveal their private key.

-As Immutable X enables applications to execute signed transactions on both Ethereum (layer 1) and StarkEx (layer 2), signers are required for both these layers.
+As ImmutableX enables applications to execute signed transactions on both Ethereum (layer 1) and StarkEx (layer 2), signers are required for both these layers.

 ### 1. Generate your own signers